 0 images remaining

-Left eye proptosis is the first symptom, which must be seen by any radiologist.
+The most obvious finding is left eye proptosis, which must be seen by any radiologist.

 Vivid orbital and periorbital swelling.

-Enlargement of the left cavernous sinus seen on pre-contrast T1 coronals.
+Enlargement of the left cavernous sinus is seen on pre-contrast T1 coronals.

-Post-contrast scans reflects absent blood flow in the left superior ophthalmic vein due to its thrombosis; dural thickening within left cavernous sinus caused by inflammation.
+Post-contrast scans show absent blood flow in the left superior ophthalmic vein due to its thrombosis and dural thickening within left cavernous sinus caused by inflammation.

-DWI shows a small acute infarction at the right flocculus.
+DWI shows a small acute infarction in the right flocculus.

-Sphenoid paranasal sinus mucosa hypertrophy probably being cause of infection with thrombosis development.
+Sphenoid paranasal sinus mucosa hypertrophy is probably the cause of infection with thrombosis development.

 3 case question available

-This patient already has complete brain MRI month ago, when headaches started, with findings of old lacunar infarcts only.
+This patient had a complete brain MRI a month ago when headaches started, with findings only of old lacunar infarcts.
 Now we see typical findings of cavernous sinus trombosis (CST).
-It most commonly results from contiguous spread of infection from a nasal furuncle (50%), sphenoidal or ethmoidal sinuses (30%) and dental infections (10%).
-We guess spenoiditis +/- caries were reasons for this dangerous complication.
-It has a mortality rate of less than 20% if treated with antibiotics.
-Before antibiotics were available, the mortality was 80–100%.
+It most commonly results from contiguous spread of infection from a nasal furuncle (50%), sphenoidal or ethmoidal sinus infections (30%) and dental infections (10%).
+We guess spenoiditis and/or dental caries were the cause of this dangerous complication in our patient.
+CST has a mortality rate of less than 20% if treated with antibiotics.
+Before antibiotics were available, the mortality rate was roughly 80-100%.
 Morbidity rates also dropped from 70% to 22% due to earlier diagnosis and treatment.